MidoOK486/CRSP/README.md

-# CRSP
+# CRSP (Cycle Reality Signal Procesor)
-CRSP is an RSP Cycle Accuracy for Nintendo 64 Emulation
+we are working sorry